Cheesy Scalloped Potatoes

 Cheesy scalloped potatoes in an oval casserole dish baked and ready to serve.

-How to Make Vertical Scalloped Potatoes: Layer all of the potatoes into the baking dish and then pour the cheese sauce on top and sprinkle with cheese.
+PRO TIP- How to Make Vertical Scalloped Potatoes: If you wanna create a gorgeous option like the hero images above, layer all of the potatoes VERTICALLY in the baking dish then pour the cheese sauce on top and sprinkle with cheese.
 Be sure to see the special notes in the recipe card for vertical potatoes.

 What to Serve with Scalloped Potatoes